Skip to content

 main = "src/main.incn" # This is the default entry point if no other is set

-migrate = "src/migrate.incn" # This is a example of a named entry point called "migrate"
+migrate = "src/migrate.incn" # This is an example of a named entry point called "migrate"

-incan init sets main = "src/main.incn" by default.
+incan new and incan init set main = "src/main.incn" by default.
 When main is set, incan lock can run without a FILE argument.

 [project.features]